 The key to a successful program in Interdisciplinary Studies is to create a degree program that works towards a goal, resolves a problem, or meets the specific needs of a particular profession.
 By combining studies from other program areas, you can work toward a degree that focuses on areas such as arts management, criminal justice, culinary education studies, holistic health, or writing as therapy.

 Labor Studies is an interdisciplinary field that draws upon humanities and the social sciences to examine work, workers and worker organizations from both historical and contemporary perspectives.
 It is offered both through distance learning and Empire State College's Harry Van Arsdale Jr. Center for Labor Studies.

 Learn more about Labor Studies.

-Students with a degree in public affairs are well equipped to serve and better society through public service, civic engagement, political and government careers, public communications or non-profit service.
-Public affairs is an appropriate area of study for students seeking professions in public-sector careers — such as , criminal justice, emergency management, homeland security, journalism, public communications, public health and public administration.
+Students with a degree in Public Affairs are well equipped to serve and improve society through public service, civic engagement, political and government careers, public communications or nonprofit service.
+Public affairs is an appropriate area of study for students seeking professions in public-sector careers such as criminal justice, emergency management, homeland security, journalism, public communications, public health and public administration.